But yes, a family member can sue another family member for negligence in Maryland. When I explain, you will see how this makes sense.

 Conclusion & Next Steps

 So yes, a child can sue his parent, but only up to the limits of available insurance coverage, which means it is really just going after insurance.
 That is what most car accident cases are anyway.
-This is a good law Maryland has.
+This is a good law Maryland has, and I have already seen it benefit people involved in personal injury cases here in Waldorf, Maryland.

 Need a Personal Injury lawyer?
 Please contact us for a consultation today if you need a Maryland attorney for your personal injury case.